MiguelCastillo/then-pipeline/README.md

 ### runSync(data)

-Method to execute the registered handlers *synchronously*.
+Method to execute the registered transforms *synchronously*.

 - **param** {*} data - Data to be passed into the pipeline for processing.
 Can be anything.
 - **returns** {*} Transformed value from the pipeline.